nineties/planckforth/README.md

 chmod +x planck
 ```

-There are implementations in C and Python 3 as a reference in `others`.
+There are implementations in other languages in `others`.

+- C: type `make c`
-Try `make c` or `make python`
+- Python 3.x: type `make python`

 ## Hello World